Jerbaco-dev/flight-booking/README.md

 ![dirty-touch](https://user-images.githubusercontent.com/78689165/182949172-af4f8df4-a78c-4847-8203-18d0e849a0ca.png)
 4) Learn about Domain Logic and created entities for the Domain
 5) Return Readmodels instead of Entities

+## Day 14 - Day 15
+1) Domain Rule Validation
+   Protecting frontend and backend for malicious and abuse use of it.
+   Domain -> flight booking (other wordt Business use case)
+          -> Flight with 100 seats completely booked -> can not book again (overbooking => business specific)
+2)

 ## Coming up some data validation
 more to come =)